COVID: Germany's Christmas market chaos amid soaring infections | DW | 22.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The pandemic is once again forcing the closure of many popular Christmas markets in across Germany.
-But in some regions where infection rates are low, authorities are cautiously moving ahead.
+The pandemic is once again forcing the closure of many popular Christmas markets across Germany.
+But, in some regions where infection rates are low, authorities are cautiously moving ahead.

 Unfortunately, Couto will have to come back another time.
-This year, the traditional Christmas market has been called off due to the coronavirus pandemic.
-All that remains for him to see are the wooden parts of the market stands that are now waiting to be taken away for happier times.
+This year, the traditional Christmas market has been called off because of the coronavirus pandemic.
+All that remains for him to see are the wooden parts of the market stands, which are now waiting to be taken away for happier times.
 Some are still decorated with crimson Christmas balls or lonely fir branches.
-In normal times, as many as three million people would flock to the market in the build-up to Christmas, buying presents and warming their hands on delicious mulled wine.
+In normal times, as many as 3 million people would flock to the market in the buildup to Christmas, buying presents and warming their hands on delicious mulled wine.

-"You wonder why they didn't cordon off one area for people who can prove that they've been fully vaccinated," asks Couto.
+"You wonder why they didn't cordon off one area for people who can prove that they've been fully vaccinated," Couto said.
 But it's not going to happen.
 Not in Munich.
 Nor in other Bavarian cities including Nuremberg, which also boasts its own famed Christkindlmarkt, which normally draws visitors from as far away as Japan.

 Now he wonders how he's going to survive.
 "Because you also have to assume that there won't be an Oktoberfest next year, either.
 And maybe there will be other new variants of the coronavirus.
 So, when are we going to see money coming in?
 We're really scared."

-While Christmas markets are being cancelled in some parts of Germany, there are other places where the holiday events will continue, albeit with entrance restrictions: there will be strict controls on who is allowed to enter the markets.
-Access will generally only be allowed under "2G" conditions (geimpft oder genesen — "vaccinated or recovered"), meaning all adult attendees must show proof of full vaccination or recovery from COVID-19.
+While Christmas markets are being canceled in some parts of Germany, there are other places where the holiday events will continue, albeit with entrance restrictions: There will be strict controls on who is allowed to enter the markets.
+Access will generally only be allowed under "2G" conditions ("geimpft"oder "genesen" — vaccinated or recovered), meaning that all adult attendees must show proof of full vaccination or recovery from COVID-19.

 The western city of Aachen, for example, lies close to Germany's borders with the Netherlands and Belgium, also attracting visitors from abroad.
 Here it quickly becomes clear why any controlled entrance procedures are almost impossible to enforce.
 There are, for a start, no fewer than 115 wooden stands spread out across Aachen's large historic city center.
 They are accessible from all sides and attract up to 1.5 million visitors in a normal year.